Philippine ex-President Rodrigo Duterte arrested on ICC warrant

 “His arrest could bring victims and their families closer to justice and sends the clear message that no one is above the law.
 The Marcos government should swiftly surrender him to the ICC,” said Bryony Lau, HRW’s deputy Asia director.

+“Explain to me now the legal basis for my being here as apparently I was brought here not of my own volition.
+It’s somebody else’s,” he added.

-Defending his actions amid reports of his possible arrest, Duterte had previously said that he “did everything…for the Filipino people”.
+In a speech on Saturday in Hong Kong, he also defended his actions as president saying he “did everything…for the Filipino people”.

 “If it’s really my fate in life, that’s OK, I will accept it.
-There’s nothing I can do about it.
-If I’m arrested, if I’m jailed, so be it,” he had said.
+There’s nothing I can do about it.”

 Over the course of Duterte’s six-year presidency, more than 7,000 people were killed in official anti-drug operations, according to police records.

-However, human rights advocates have claimed that the killings numbered over 30,000, including those who were killed by unknown suspects, some of whom later turned out to be police officers.
+However, human rights advocates have claimed that the killings numbered more than 30,000, including those who were killed by unknown suspects, some of whom later turned out to be police officers.